zabeehu/webtip/_posts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 There are some bugs here and there, like needing to refresh every now and then, and stats not loading the first time, but again there is nothing really that a refresh or re-login can't fix.
 If you do have some weird issue, customer support is really quick and will help you.

 As for why everyone doesn't use ClickFunnels, its either that they are in too deep with other software and don't feel like switching, are stubborn, or just don't understand the power of sales funnels in general.
 Almost every successful entrepreneur is aware of the power of ClickFunnels, and unless they have their own team to code custom funnels and high designers, they probably use and promote ClickFunnels.

-### Is ClickFunnels worth it?

-Almost $100 per month price might seem high for some beginners, but is it really?
-The amount of tools that ClickFunnels replaces is insane, and not to mention plugins or apps to expand functionality.
-With the base plan, that is all you need to run your business.
-So for beginners, using just ClickFunnels is very good value and can allow you to have all the features you might not have even had before for less money.
-You can have a website, blog, e-commerce storefront, up-sells, automatic emails, opt-in pages, and webinars.
-I'm probably forgetting something else, but digging deeper in to the features, ClickFunnels is actually the only software beginners need.
-And if you still aren't sure, the 14-day free trial should be enough to convince you.

 ### Is ClickFunnels a scam?